adpextwindong/Last-Viewer/dev_readme.md

     Compiling the Vue app into the bundle.js files.
     `npx webpack --config webpack.config.js --devtool source-map`

-    build.sh handles these two steps. dist_build.sh prepares a dist/ folder for uploading to a server.
+build.sh handles these two steps for local development.

+dist_build.sh prepares a dist/ folder for uploading to a server.